MicrosoftDocs/sdk-api/sdk-api-src/content/shobjidl_core/nf-shobjidl_core-ihandleractivationhost-beforecreateprocess.md

 ---

 # IHandlerActivationHost::BeforeCreateProcess
 ## -description
+This notifies a client of ShellExecuteEx that a process is about to created, giving that client the opportunity to display UI confirming that or reject it by returning a specific error code.

 ## -parameters
 ### -param applicationPath [in]
+The fully qulafied path to the process executable, or in some cases a dll path.

 ### -param commandLine [in]
+The full command line that will be passed to CreateProcess including the arguments that the handler requested via its registration.

 ### -param handlerInfo [in]
+Provides access to information about the hanlder that will be invoked.
+This object also supports IHandlerInfo2 on versions of windows that implement that.
+This object also implements IObjectWithSelection.
+This can be used to get the shell item, or items in some cases, that are being launched.

 ## -returns
 If this method succeeds, it returns <b xmlns:loc="http://microsoft.com/wdcml/l10n">S_OK</b>.
-Otherwise, it returns an <b xmlns:loc="http://microsoft.com/wdcml/l10n">HRESULT</b> error code.
+Otherwise, it returns an <b xmlns:loc="http://microsoft.com/wdcml/l10n">HRESULT</b> error code, HRESULT_FROM_WIN32(ERROR_CANCELLED) inciates that the ShellExecute call should be canceled.

 ## -see-also
 <a href="https://docs.microsoft.com/windows/desktop/api/shobjidl_core/nn-shobjidl_core-ihandleractivationhost">IHandlerActivationHost</a>